Probe of soft-QCD in minimum bias events of pp collisions with the ATLAS at the LHC: Monte Carlo models

-Inclusive MB data are modelled in MC event generators assuming three different diffractive processes: non-diffractive, single diffractive and double diffractive.
+Inclusive MB data are modelled in MC event generators, assuming three different diffractive processes: non-diffractive, single-diffractive, and double-diffractive.
 Low-\(p_{\mathrm{T}}\) scattering processes may be described by the lowest-order (LO) pQCD two-to-two parton scatters, where the divergence of the cross section at \( p_{\mathrm{T}} = 0 \)~\MeV\ is regulated by phenomenological models.
 A summary of MC generator tunes used for comparison with the MB results based on the ATLAS measurements \cite{STDM-2010-01,STDM-2010-06,STDM-2014-19,STDM-2015-02,STDM-2015-17} is presented in Table~\ref{tab:MC_enegy}.

-The \textsc{Pythia\,6} \cite{Sjostrand:2000wi,Sjostrand:2006za}, \textsc{Pythia\,8} \cite{Sjostrand:2007gs,Sjostrand:2014zea,Bierlich:2022pfr}, \textsc{PHOJET} \cite{Engel:1994vs}, \textsc{EPOS} \cite{Werner:2010ny} and \textsc{QGSJET-II} \cite{Ostapchenko:2010vb} MC generators are used to correct the data for detector effects and to compare with particle-level corrected data.
+The \textsc{Pythia\,6} \cite{Sjostrand:2000wi,Sjostrand:2006za}, \textsc{Pythia\,8} \cite{Sjostrand:2007gs,Sjostrand:2014zea,Bierlich:2022pfr}, \textsc{PHOJET} \cite{Engel:1994vs}, \textsc{EPOS} \cite{Werner:2010ny}, and \textsc{QGSJET-II} \cite{Ostapchenko:2010vb} MC generators are used to correct the data for detector effects and to compare with particle-level corrected data.
 For the purpose of comparing the present measurements to different phenomenological models describing MB events, the following particle-level MC samples were generated.

 \textsc{Pythia\,8} \cite{Sjostrand:2007gs} and \textsc{EPOS} \cite{Werner:2010ny} models use the effects of colour coherence, which is important in dense parton environments and effectively reduces the number of particles produced in multiple parton--parton interactions.
 In \textsc{Pythia\,8} the simulation is split into non-diffractive and diffractive processes, the former dominated by \(t\)-channel gluon exchange and amounting to approximately 80\% of the selected events, and the latter described by a Pomeron-based approach \cite{Corke:2010yf}.